-Decisions to move an underclassman will involve all coaches affected by the move, along with teachers, counselors, the Deans of Students, and possibly the Admissions department along with the Athletic Director, before a move can take place.
-A completed and approved 'athletic level advancement' form and a signed 'advancement parent agreement' must be on file prior to a student moving up classifications.
+All decisions to move an underclassman will be determined by the Athletic Director in consultation with all coaches affected by the move, the Deans of Students and the student's grade level counselor.
+A completed and approved 'athletic level advancement' form and a signed 'advancement parent agreement' must be on file prior to a student moving up in classification.

-15. Student-athletes wishing to participate on an athletic team must abide by the rules of fair play and proper sportsmanship as outlined in the California Interscholastic Federation's Sac-Joaquin Section Sportsmanship Resolution and the Sportsmanship Preamble.
-Furthermore, profanity, fighting, or other conduct unbecoming of a member of Christian Brothers High School will not be tolerated at any time.
-Such behavior may warrant sanctions by the head coach, the Athletic
+14. Student-athletes wishing to participate on an athletic team must abide by the rules of fair play and proper sportsmanship as outlined in the California Interscholastic Federation's Sac-Joaquin Section Sportsmanship Resolution and the Sportsmanship Preamble.
+Furthermore, profanity, fighting, hazing or other conduct unbecoming of a student of Christian Brothers High School will not be tolerated at any time.
+Such behavior may warrant sanctions by the head coach, the Athletic Director, the

-Director, the Deans of Students, or the Principal, and may include suspension, removal from the team, or dismissal from the school.
+Deans of Students, or the Principal, and may include suspension, removal from the team, or dismissal from the school.

-- 16. Ejection: Any student-athlete ejected from a game automatically receives a one-game suspension.
+- 15. Ejection: Any student-athlete ejected from a game automatically receives a one-game suspension.
 Coaches will inform the Athletic Director immediately of any ejection and submit a written report to the Athletic Director within 24 hours of the incident.
-Repeated ejections will incur additional sanctions as deemed appropriate by CIF, league rules, and/or the school administration. - 17.
+Repeated ejections will incur additional sanctions as deemed appropriate by CIF, league rules, and/or the school administration. - 16.
 Awards: At the completion of each season and at the discretion of each head coach, certificates and/or letters and inserts will be presented to student-athletes participating on a sport team.
-Eligibility will be determined based on, but not limited to, participation, sportsmanship, contribution to the team, and commitment. - 18.
-Drug and Alcohol, Policies Are Consistent with School Policies: If a coach becomes aware of any situation in which their student-athletes are involved with drugs or alcohol issues, they will be referred to the Deans' Office.
-Parents and student-athletes agree to build strength naturally through weight training and a healthy diet.
-Performance enhancing supplements are not permitted or acceptable to use under any circumstance.
+Eligibility will be determined based on, but not limited to, participation, sportsmanship, contribution to the team, and commitment.